-Won, A.S., Shriram, K., Tamir, D.I. (in press).
+Won, A.S., Shriram, K., Tamir, D.I.
+(2017).
 Social distance increases perceived physical distance.
 Social Psychological and Personality Science.

 Todd, A., Simpson, A., Tamir, D.I.
 (2016).
 Active perspective taking induces flexible use of self-knowledge during social inferences.
 Journal of Experimental Psychology: General, 145(12), 1583-1588.